rbowen/presentations/talking-to-management/slides.md

   before.
 It's important, as in any conversation, to be patient, polite, and kind.

+* Remember that things that you think everyone knows may be completely foreign to people outside of our little bubble.

 * Each of these is another whole presentation
 * Earn trust gradually with your employer.
 These are complicated conversations